osmufe/fast-track-lap/README.md

 # Fast Track Lap
 Suunto App Fast Track Lap 1.0 Version

 This app is designed to work on a running track.
 It tells you how many laps you are doing and which of them has been the fastest.
 After every 100 meters until you reach 400 meters it calculates the fastest sectors and which lap of each sector has been the fastest.
+Automatically launches the Lap when it reaches 400 Meters.

 ### Distances of an athletics track:
 - Track1 : 400 Meters **(Implemented)**